yujin-hong-123/roommate-finder/CONTRIBUTING.md

 3. Include comments in commits -m
 4. Include comments in code
 5. Automate tests with GitHub Actions
-6. Be sure to commit your changes to a BRANCH.
+6. Be sure to commit your changes to a BRANCH other than the main branch.
 Code must be reviewed by a peer before merging to main branch.